The graphic below is courtesy of [http://www.fueleconomy.gov/feg/atv.shtml]. Go to that page for detailed information on all of the losses.

 If the 1000°

-F exhaust gases were
+F exhaust gases were used for auxiliary steam engine

-would be the resulting MPG?
+propulsion with the same losses, what would be the resulting MPG?
 Before you think you are going to get something for nothing, you should consider the process of "Diminishing Returns".
 In this example this says that if you get auxiliary steam power out, it will reduce the fuel required to power the car from point A to B; therefore, the hot exhaust gasses will be less and the auxiliary steam power available will be less.
-Here's a patented example of current steam power: http://en.wikipedia.org/wiki/Crower_six_stroke ; but simpler methods might be available.
-Figure to left shows at 2100 rpm (about 42 mph) the temp = 325º C = 617 º F |
+Here's a patented example of current steam power: https://en.wikipedia.org/wiki/Crower_six_stroke ; or search.
+But simpler methods might be available now.
+Figure to the right shows at 2100 rpm (about 42 mph) the temp = 325º C = 617 º F |

 ![]() |

-CH4 + 2 O2 → 2 H2O + CO2 Water is a waste product."
+CH4 + 2 O2 ?
+2 H2O + CO2 Water is a waste product."

 "Spontaneous chemical processes do not create energy, they release it by converting unstable bonds into more stable bonds and/or by increasing entropy.
 Water is such an abundant chemical compound in part because it has very stable bonds that resist most reactions.
 In order for water to participate in a reaction that produces energy, high energy compounds must be added to carry the current and make H2O bonds easier to break.
 For example, it is possible to generate the combustible fuel hydrogen by adding sodium bicarbonate [NaHCO3.] to water.
 See [3.] above.

-"As already noted, water,
+"As already noted, water, particularly when ions

-particularly when ions are added (salt water or acidic water) can be electrolyzed
+are added (salt water or acidic water) can be electrolyzed

 (subject to electrolysis).
 When driven by an external source of